rastislavcore/device-sherlock/README.md

 ## CloudFront Support

-If the `user-agent` is `Amazon CloudFront`, this module checks the following headers :
+If the `user-agent` is `Amazon CloudFront`, this module checks the following headers:

 - `CloudFront-Is-Mobile-Viewer`
 - `CloudFront-Is-Tablet-Viewer`